What are Admixtures in Concrete?

 - To increase the strength of concrete.

-- To improve resistance to corrosion.
+- To improve corrosion resistance.

 - To improve resistance against segregation and bleeding.